aakashkardam/Finding_Lane_Lines_Udacity_Project_1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to use better color detection like HSV channels.

-Another potential improvement could be to ...
+The lane detection is dependent upon good color selection schemes.

+Another potential improvement could be to use moving averages.
+In case the frame doesn't have a lane in it to be detected.
+One can make use of the lane detected in the last frame assuming that it is going to be similar.
+This would make the pipeline a lot better.

+One can also use the LSD (Line Segment Detector) algorithms to detect the lines which are considered best.
+We can also try using directional gradients using sobel method in opencv and that way we can get rid of the canny function as well.